-If you’re after an easy cake recipe to offer family and friends as a mid-week treat, then look no further – an Upside Down Cake could just be what you need!
+If you’re after an easy cake recipe to offer family and friends as a mid-week treat, then look no further – a simple loaf cake could just be what you need!

 What more can you ask from an everyday cake?